Thorvarium/vine-styling/README.md

 https://apps.apple.com/us/app/insight-browser/id1531407280

-Safari does support extensions, but it also have a limit quantity.
+Safari does support extensions, but it also have a limited quantity.

 Inside Insight Browser, go to settings and click on:
   - See all Extensions